Read time 4 minutes

 THUWAL, SAUDI ARABIA, February 15, 2021 – Leading food tech startup Natufia Labs is basing itself at Saudi Arabia’s King Abdullah University of Science and Technology (KAUST).
-The Estonia-founded company has developed the world’s first smart indoor smart garden — providing technology to harvest herbs, leafy greens and vegetables at home.
-In line with its growth, the startup was looking for a place to relocate their research and development (R&D) that combines talent and vision, and KAUST happens to be that place.
+The Estonia-founded company has developed the world’s first smart indoor smart garden — providing technology to harvest herbs, leafy greens, and vegetables at home.
+In line with its growth, the startup was looking for a place to relocate its research and development (R&D) that combines talent and vision, and KAUST happens to be that place.
 KAUST is leading a USD $3.5 million investment, awarding USD $2 million to Natufia through their venture capital investment arm — the KAUST Innovation Fund (KIF) — as the startup takes up residency at the KAUST Research and Technology Park (KRTP).

 In regions such as Saudi Arabia, difficulty accessing local fresh produce and reducing waste in the food supply chain are increasingly pressing issues.
 Known as the “Nespresso for plants and herbs,” Natufia Labs’ indoor garden was developed in response to these growing challenges of sourcing high-quality, nutrient-rich, fresh produce.
-Natufia Lab’ revolutionary hydroponic home kitchen technology gives homeowners year-round control over what they want to grow — regardless of climate or season — ultimately resulting in reduced food waste.
-The technology also aims to lower environmental impacts by reducing packaging, pollution, food miles and toxins.
+Natufia Lab’s revolutionary hydroponic home kitchen technology gives homeowners year-round control over what they want to grow — regardless of climate or season — ultimately resulting in reduced food waste.
+The technology also aims to lower environmental impacts by reducing packaging, pollution, food miles, and toxins.

 “We are delighted to welcome our latest spin-in partner, Natufia Labs, to the Kingdom and support their expansion in the region – and the world,” said Kevin Cullen, vice president of KAUST Innovation and Economic Development.
 “Spinning-in talented, entrepreneurial, international startups is a priority for KAUST as we continue to enhance the growing innovation ecosystem in the Kingdom and establish KAUST as the Deep-Tech Heart of the Saudi Economy.”

-The move is made possible by KAUST’s ability to invest and support diverse startups while offering new expertise and opportunities for further collaboration.
+The move is made possible by KAUST’s ability to invest in and support diverse startups while offering new expertise and opportunities for further collaboration.
 Natufia is the latest in top talent that KAUST has attracted from around the world to energize the culture and community of startups in Saudi Arabia.
 The growing company also has a presence in both the U.S. and Europe.
 However, residing at KAUST will result in further R&D capabilities for innovation and create job opportunities supported by the University while showcasing Saudi Arabia as an obvious choice for business in the Middle East.

 By supporting the new venture, KAUST will help launch the product to the mass market as an “affordable luxury,” offering families an immediate holistic, forward-visioning solution to healthy living.

 “The current COVID-19 crisis has shown how much we must rely on locally produced food.
-Thanks to the scientific partnership we are establishing with KAUST and the talents we will hire from the Kingdom, we will accelerate the development of our next models and service the increasing demand of our products,” said Gregory Lu, CEO and founder at Natufia.
-“From Estonian icy-snow winters to the arid climate of Saudi Arabia, sustainable access to food supply is a global issue, so it is more than natural that this technology is thriving from Saudi Arabia.”
+Thanks to the scientific partnership we are establishing with KAUST and the talents we will hire from the Kingdom, we will accelerate the development of our next models and service the increasing demand of our products,” said Gregory Lu, CEO, and founder at Natufia.
+“From Estonian icy-snow winters to the arid climate of Saudi Arabia, sustainable access to food supply is a global issue, so it is more than natural that this technology is thriving in Saudi Arabia.”

 KAUST’s spinning in of Natufia Labs demonstrates its commitment to investing in novel deep tech startups that have the potential to immediately offer viable solutions to critical issues facing both Saudi Arabia and the greater world.